-The importance of this component of NEW Leadership™ is demonstrated by the large majority of respondents who agreed with the statement, “Participating in NEW Leadership™ increased my ability to work with people whose views differ from my own.”
+A large majority of all respondents (88%) agreed with the statement, “Participating in NEW Leadership™ increased my ability to work with people whose views differ from my own.”

 Looking Toward the Future

-The results of the 2015 NEW Leadership™ alumnae survey confirm that NEW Leadership™ is an effective program for inspiring and educating college women for political leadership.
-At NEW Leadership™, college women are encouraged by peers and mentors to become involved in the political process.
+The results of the NEW Leadership™ alumnae survey confirm that NEW Leadership™ is an effective program for inspiring and educating college women for political leadership.
+American women are 52% of the population and have a wide range of backgrounds, life experiences and ideas about politics.
+At NEW Leadership™ college women are exposed to a diverse group of women leaders and encouraged by peers and mentors to become engaged in the political process.

-The majority of NEW Leadership™ alumnae are still relatively young (80 percent of the respondents are under the age of 35), so it may be a while before we see the full effect of the program reflected in our elected political leaders.
+The majority of NEW Leadership™ alumnae are still relatively young (80% of the respondents were under the age of 35), so it may be a while before we see the full effect of the program reflected in our elected political leaders.
 Nevertheless, as NEW Leadership™ alumnae come to understand the important role that politics plays in their lives and in their communities they are less likely to view themselves as outsiders to the political realm.

 Methodological note: The survey was conducted online through Qualtrics between November 11, 2015 and February 29, 2016 with 818 NEW Leadership™ alumnae.
 Respondents had participated in one of 18 NEW Leadership™ programs between 1991 and 2015.